Bilingualism within our Toddler Program: Introduction to the French Language

 Nos enseignants prennent toutes les occasions de parler en Français sans perdre l’attention de l’enfant et en meme temps assurant que l’enfant comprenne tous dans les deux langues.
 (Our teachers take every opportunity available to speak in French without losing the child’s attention and ensuring that the child is comprehending everything in both languages.)

-Bilingualism within our Casa Program: A more enhanced French Program where Madame Redshaw does all of the above and then some.
+Bilingualism within our Casa Program: A more enhanced French Program where Madame McNeil does all of the above and then some.
 Our Casa curriculum is taught by our English-speaking Head Directress and is supported by Madame who includes a French Circle with songs, stories, conversation and more.

 - How learning a second language affects the young brain